varshiniteneti/svelte-feedback-app-main/README.md

 # Svelte Feedback App

-This is the project from the Svelte crash course on my channel
+This is the project on the svelte crash course from Traversy Media's channel.

 ```bash